Qrrbrbirlbel/tikz-extensions/README.md

    * `ext.shapes.superellipse`
    * `ext.shapes.uncenteredrectangle`

- These were developed in response to questions on tex.stackexchange.com or texwelt.de
+ These were developed in response to questions on tex.stackexchange.com or texwelt.de.